 Fixing Frame To Wall

 I use the word fixing for a reason.
 My gallery wall does not use one nail nor a hammer - yes, you read that right!
-My secret weapon are these removable hanging strips.
+My secret weapon are these (or these) removable hanging strips.
 I have been using these strips for years, and they are especially ideal when renting.
 They have been designed so they leave no residue, tears or marks on the walls or wallpaper when you remove them, and they are strong enough to hold up even the heaviest of frames.
 They work like velcro - you stick two strips to the back of the frame, then apply another two on top of them, locking them together holding up to 7.2kg.
 When you are ready to fix to the wall, you remove the sticker from the top layer and press into the wall.
 They sit flush against the wall and are extremely secure.

 Exercise your creative juices, play around with framing, have fun with collecting what speaks to you, and be inspired to create a space in your home with the things that reflect you and your life.